NOAA-MDL/tdlpackio/README.md

 The following will attempt to briefly explain the TDLPACK format.
 Please read the official documentation [here](https://www.weather.gov/media/mdl/TDL_OfficeNote00-1.pdf).

-Before we describe the TDLPACK data format, one first needs to know that a TDLPACK record can be contained in 2 types of files: Fortran unformatted (variable record length); Fortran direct-access (fixed record length).
+Before we describe the TDLPACK data format, one first needs to know that a TDLPACK record can be reside in two types of files: Fortran unformatted (variable record length); Fortran direct-access (fixed record length).
 In MOS2K world, these are known as sequential and random-access files, respectively.